Water on Mars: Mars Reconnaissance Orbiter

 Additional collaborating reports published in 2019 evaluated the amount of water ice located at the northern pole.
 One report used data from the MRO's SHARAD (SHAllow RADar sounder) probes.
 SHARAD has the capability scanning up to about 2 km below the surface at 15 m intervals.
 The analysis of past SHARAD runs showed evidence of strata of water ice and sand below the Planum Boreum, with as much as 60% to 88% of the volume being water ice.
-This supports the theory of the long-term global weather of Mars consisting of cycles of global warming and cooling; during cooling periods, water gathered at the poles to form the ice layers, and then as global warming occurred, the unthawed water ice was covered by dust and dirt from Mars' frequent dust storms.
+This supports the theory of the long-term global weather of Mars consisting of cycles of global warming and cooling; during cooling periods, water gathered at the poles to form the ice layers, and then as global warming occurred, the unthawed water ice was covered by dust and dirt from Mars's frequent dust storms.
 The total ice volume determine by this study indicated that there was approximately 2.2e5 km3, or enough water, if melted, to fully cover the Mars surface with a 1.5 m layer of water.
 The work was corroborated by a separate study that used recorded gravity data to estimate the density of the Planum Boreum, indicating that on average, it contained up to 55% by volume of water ice.

 Many features that look like the pingos on the Earth were found in Utopia Planitia (~35-50° N; ~80-115° E) by examining photos from HiRISE.
 Pingos contain a core of ice.